simeoncloud/docs/permissions.md

-## To run Simeon with delegated authentication, the Sync must authenticate with an Azure AD non-guest user that has either the Global Admin role
+## To run Simeon with delegated authentication, the Sync must authenticate with an Azure AD non-guest user that has either the Global Administrator role
 &nbsp;

 &nbsp;